EARLY ROLLS-ROYCE CARS 10 HP, 15 HP, 20 HP AND 30 HP

 The Wraith introduced in 1938 was the last model made by Rolls-Royce in the inter-war years.
 It received a significantly strengthened cross/braced chassis and independent front suspension.
 The rear axle gained a torsion bar to reduce roll on corners and the whole car was bigger than the previous 20/25 and 25/30.

-The Wraith engine is the same 4¼ litres as on the 25/30, but several of the casings were in aluminium rather than bronze, and there were twin sets of ignition points.
+The Wraith engine is derived from the same 4¼ litres as on the 25/30, but several of the casings were in aluminium rather than bronze, and there were twin sets of ignition points.
 A cross-flow design was carried over from the Bentley and a rationalised front gearcase of three gear wheels instead of four was also introduced.
 The resulting enhancements produced a remarkably quiet and smooth motor.

 The typical maximum speed is between 70 and 75mph with 3rd gear good for 45 to 50mph.
 In modern times many cars have been fitted with overdrives, although this is not at all necessary for Continental touring.

 As with the 20/25 and the 25/30, the Wraith was a natural development of the smaller horsepower car.
 They have proved to be reliable and many have lasted for decades.
 Because body styles were becoming more exuberant, and more curvaceous, bodies were often quite large for a relatively smaller car.

 The Wraith both looks and feels like a bigger car than its predecessor, but all of the qualities and benefits remain, plus the easier maintenance of the fuel and electrical systems.
 The central lubrication system was retained.
 There are still one or two minor points that need lubricating with an oil can but these can be done easily and other than that there is just general maintenance and care, with periodic changes of oil.